firebase/oss-bot/README.md

 ### Test

-To run basic tests, use `npm run test-ts` which runs the mocha tests in `smoketest.ts`.
+To run basic tests, use `make test-functions` which runs the mocha tests in `smoketest.ts`.
 These tests are mostly a sanity check, used to verify basic behavior without needing an end-to-end deploy.